Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ### Load Historical Data into Azure SQL Data Warehouse
-1. Open the [createTableAndLoadData.dsql](resource/createTableAndLoadData.dsql) in the resources in Visual Studio 2015 with SQL Server Data Tools (SSDT)
+1. Open the [createTableAndLoadData.dsql](resource/createTableAndLoadData.dsql) (in the resource folder of this git repository) in Visual Studio 2015 with SQL Server Data Tools (SSDT).
 2. Click the green button on the top-left core of the file window.
 3. Input the corresponding info for this solution.
 Choose **SQL Server Authentication** for **Authentication**.
-Choose the database with name of the unique string you specified earlier.
+Set the database name to the unique string you specified earlier.
-4. Wait until all the queries finishes.
+4. Wait until all the queries finish executing.

 ### Set up Azure Machine Learning